 A link to the relevant PIA application site will be available from this web page during both Phase 1 and Phase 2.

 How will the PIA application process work?

 In order to receive a PIA assignment, the requester will be required to submit the following information:

 - Acknowledgement of the FAA notification of collection and management of personally identifiable information (PII) for the management of PIA assignment and their use in the NAS

-- Acknowledgement of the PIA Rules of Use in the NAS
+- Acknowledgement of the PIA Articles of Use in the NAS

-- Valid aircraft registration for the aircraft which will be assigned the PIA (Permanent ICAO aircraft address)
+- Valid aircraft registration (permanent ICAO aircraft address) for the aircraft that will be assigned the PIA

 - Proof of authorization to use a third-party Flight ID with the identity of the provider

-- Validation that the aircraft's ADS-B emitter performance is qualified for ADS-B operations (PAPR report within the past 180 days)
+- Validation that the aircraft's ADS-B emitter performance is qualified for ADS-B operations (operator will self-validate on the website, but the system will check to see that a PAPR report was requested within the past 180 days)